jleuth/CLIThing/README.md

 Avaliable options:
  -m, --model | pick any availiable OpenAI model.
 Compatable with reasoning models as well, so if you're a masochist you can use o1-pro and pay $600/mTok out and $150/mTok in!
  -a --analyzer | Pick an analyzer to get more focused results on tasks.
+ -d --deep-report <question> | Get a detailed markdown report on the current directory and any questions you have on it.
+NOTE: To use this, you must have the model flag set an o-series model.

 ### Setup
 To set up CLIThing, pull the repository